poojahnaik/Bank-Customer-Churn-Analysis/README.md

 # Bank-Customer-Churn-Analysis
 This projects consists of anaysis of 10,000 bank customers to get insights about customer churn behavior, using Python, SQL, and Power BI.
 ## Project Intro/Objective
 The purpose of this project is to gather insights about customer churn behavior.
-This project analyzes customer purchase behavior based on transactional data of 3,900 customers.
-It consists of data regarding various product categories, the items purchased, spending habits of the customers, whether the customer has a subscription or not etc., all of these together can help us in making strategic business decisions
+This project analyzes churn patterns for 10,000 bank customers, using demographic, account, and service data to identify who leaves and why.

 -- Project Status: Completed